frontity/frontity/packages/google-analytics/README.md

 > ## Beta version
 >
-> Please, bear in mind that this package is currently in beta version.
-It hasn't proper tests or docs and its implementation may change with the final release.
+> Please bear in mind that the current version of this package is a beta version.
+This means that it hasn't as yet been fully tested and that it's documentation is not yet complete.
+In addition, its implementation may change with the final release.